July 1936 coup d'état in Granada: The previous days

 On July 17, in the afternoon, the military garrison of Melilla unexpectedly revolted.
 After Melilla, the other squares of the protectorate of Morocco followed, and then—the next day—there was the uprising of the garrison of the Canary Islands, under the command of General Francisco Franco.

-On July 18, Granada was in a tense atmosphere; the military governor, General Campins, condemned the uprising in Morocco, while Popular Front organizations demonstrated throughout the day.
+On July 18, the atmosphere in Granada was tense; the military governor, General Campins, condemned the uprising in Morocco, while Popular Front organizations demonstrated throughout the day.
 Campins held a meeting at the civilian government with the local Republican authorities, telling them that he had full confidence in the officers under his command and that they were loyal Republicans.
-However, this attitude of Campins contrasted with the telegram that same day he had sent to General Franco, where he informed him that he placed himself at his orders.
+However, this attitude of Campins contrasted with the telegram that same day he had sent to General Franco, where he informed him that he placed himself under his orders.

 That day the uprising spread to the Iberian Peninsula.
 At two o'clock in the afternoon a part of the Seville garrison revolted against the Government.
 General Queipo de Llano arrested the commanders of the II Organic Division and took control of it.
 Although he met strong popular resistance in several parts of the city, Queipo de Llano managed to dominate the urban center and the Tablada airfield.
 A few hours later, in the city of Cordoba, Colonel Ciriaco Cascajo—following Queipo de Llano's instructions—at five o'clock in the afternoon revolted the artillery regiment and proclaimed a state of war, managing to dominate the city.

 On July 19, the situation in Granada was still in dead pause, with the conspiracy immobilized and with the Popular Front militants still unarmed.
 The civil governor, Torres Martínez, refused again and again to distribute arms among the workers' organizations that demanded them, following the slogans of the head of the government, Casares Quiroga, not to arm the population.
-The Minister of War, General Luis Castelló, called Campins to tell him to organize a column to go to Córdoba and put an end to Colonel Cascajo's uprising; however, the officers of the garrison were not very much in favor of this idea.
-Vidal Pagán also received from Madrid the order to gather armament for the Córdoba column, but when he went to the Artillery Barracks he met with the rejection of the military commanders, who in order not to deliver him the requested armament gave him excuses and various pretexts.
+The Minister of War, General Luis Castelló, called Campins to tell him to organize a column to go to Córdoba and put an end to Colonel Cascajo's uprising; however, the officers of the garrison were very much not in favor of this idea.
+Vidal Pagán also received from Madrid the order to gather armamentd for the Córdoba column, but when he went to the Artillery Barracks he met with the rejection of the military commanders who, in order not to deliver him the requested armaments, gave him excuses and various pretexts.
 Some troops of the Granada garrison were sent to Almería, where they would later contribute to the failure of the uprising in that city.
 Campins went to the artillery barracks, where he made a harangue to the officers about the futility and dishonor of the military rebellion.
 Captain Nestares, for his part, went visiting the various military barracks in the city, urging the conspirators to take the initiative.
-That night the conspirators stayed awake, coordinating the plans to revolt.
+That night the conspirators stayed awake, coordinating plans to revolt.